 More often than not, it’s a combination of factors.
-As in Debbie’s situation, these may combine in a manner where leaving work behind becomes, not only, appealing but desirable as well.
-These might include:
+As in Debbie’s situation, these may combine in a manner when leaving work behind becomes, not only, appealing but desirable as well.

 Any one of these factors, or when several align, can influence the decision to retire.
 Whether you are ready or not is another matter.

 Who is Important to You?

 As corny as it might sound, Debbie is the love of my life and vice versa.
 We are, also, best friends.

 Almost every evening, we discuss our day and what is happening around us.
 Fortunately, we hardly ever run out of things to talk about.